-If such thing happens then without wasting any time and going to the service center, you can renew your damaged phone by flashing a firmware.
-In this article we’ll be discussing a detailed procedure on how to update Samsung Galaxy Y S5360 to the latest Android 2.3.6 Gingerbread DDMD1 Indian firmware.
-With this firmware flashed, you’ll get a much better battery backup than before as well as smooth in performance wise.
+If such a thing happens then without wasting any time and going to the service center, you can renew your damaged phone by flashing firmware.
+In this article, we’ll be discussing a detailed procedure on how to update Samsung Galaxy Y S5360 to the latest Android 2.3.6 Gingerbread DDMD1 Indian firmware.
+With this firmware flashed, you’ll get a much better battery backup than before as well as smooth in performance-wise.
 The previous firmware had many issues in it.
 Some apps used to force close.
-Also the system used to hang sometimes.
+Also, the system used to hang sometimes.
 All these issues have been cleared in this latest DDMD1 update.
 Interested users may proceed further for flashing this Android 2.3.6 DDMD1 Gingerbread Official Firmware on their Samsung Galaxy Y S5360.

 This process of updating your Samsung Galaxy Y GT-S5360 to Android 2.3.6 Gingerbread DDMD1 Official firmware is considered to be of much risk.
-If you don’t attempt as per mentioned then there is a high risk of permanent damage to your device.
+If you don’t attempt as mentioned then there is a high risk of permanent damage to your device.
 If you are new to this stuff and have no knowledge regarding the same then you better stop right at this point.
-Only the advanced android users who have gone through such thing are free to proceed further.
+Only the advanced android users who have gone through such things are free to proceed further.
 If by mistake your Galaxy Y gets damaged or bricked by following this guide then neither we nor the developers of this firmware will be held responsible for that.
-Although we assure you that the chances of damage to your device are least, still I recommend you to follow all the given step by step procedure correctly and without attempting anything by your own.
+Although we assure you that the chances of damage to your device are least, still I recommend you to follow all the given step by step procedure correctly and without attempting anything on your own.

 - Enable USB debugging mode using the path Menu->Settings->Applications->Development->USB debugging.